HX2003/tinyqv-pulse-transmitter/docs/info.md

 |----------------|-----------------|
 | TRANSMIT_LEVEL | DURATION_SELECT |

-For the first 8 symbols in memory, a 8 bit `auxillary_mask` is also avaliable.
+For the first 8 symbols in memory, a 8 bit `auxillary_mask` is also available.
 Together, a 8 bit duration can be selected.

 | Auxillary Bit | Symbol Bit 1 | Symbol Bit 0 | Evaluated Duration   |
 |---------------|--------------|--------------|----------------------|